Mon - Friday:

 Interns may check in at the front desk beginning at 3PM on their assigned check-in date.
 You may arrive anytime after your check-in time, 24 hours a day, seven days a week.
-Our front desk staff will register you and give you your room keys, mailbox keys, and parking pass (if needed).
+Our front desk staff will register you and give you your room and mailbox keys.
 Unfortunately, we cannot allow early check-ins or late check-outs.

 What time is check-out?

-Check-out is at 12 noon on the Saturday of your week of departure.
+Check-out is at 12 noon on the last day of your reservation.

 Where are you located?